k9w/instructions/httpdApache.md

 # pkg_add apache-httpd
 ```

-One of the files this installs is /var/www/htdocs/index.html with 'It
+One of the files this installs is `/var/www/htdocs/index.html` with "It
-works!'
+works!"

 Configuration is in /etc/apache2.
 This guide uses:
 - httpd2.conf